 Thank you for sending us your words.
 We can't wait to read your work!

 The Small Print

-We reserve the right to correct very obvious typos (misspelled words, obvious typos, etc.).
+We reserve the right to correct very obvious typos (misspelled words, missed apostrophes, etc.).
 We will not make any changes that would affect content, meaning or interpretation.